Recursive projection-aggregation decoding of Reed-Muller codes: Simulation results

 \subsection{Comparison with polar codes}

 We run our decoding algorithm for second and third order Reed-Muller codes with code length $256,512$ and $1024$ over AWGN channels and BSCs, and we compare its performance with the recent algorithms for polar codes with the same length and dimension.
 We compare to two versions of polar codes: Polar codes with optimal CRC size and polar codes without CRC, and we use the Successive Cancellation List (SCL) decoder introduced by Tal and Vardy \cite{Tal15} as the decoder, where we set list size to be $32$.
-In \cite{Tal15}, it was shown that SCL decoder with list size $32$ has essentially the same performance as the Maximum Likelihood (ML) decoder for polar codes, so we compared with the optimal decoder for polar codes.
+Note that SCL decoder with list size $32$ is one of the most widely used decoders for polar codes.

 The simulation results for AWGN channels are plotted in Figure~\ref{fig:cpAWGN}, where the number of Monte Carlo trials is $10^5$.
-We can see that our decoding algorithm for RM codes has about $0.75$dB gain (sometimes more) over CRC-aided polar codes with SCL decoder, which has the best known performance among various versions of polar codes.
-Moreover, for certain cases the list decoding version of RPA decoding algorithm has almost the same performance as the Maximal Likelihood (ML) decoder for RM codes\footnote{We use the method in \cite{Tal15} to measure ML lower bound: Whenever our decoder outputs a wrong codeword, we compare the posterior probability of the decoded word and that of the correct codeword.
-Most of the time the posterior probability of the decoded word is larger, which means that even an ML decoder will make a mistake in this case.}.
+We provide the simulation results for all RM codes with length 128 and 256, including $\cR\cM(7,2),\cR\cM(7,3),\cR\cM(7,4),\cR\cM(8,2),\cR\cM(8,3),\cR\cM(8,4),\cR\cM(8,5)$.
+This should give a complete picture of the performance of our decoder for all code rates.
+Note that we skipped $\cR\cM(7,5)$ and $\cR\cM(8,6)$ because they are extended Hamming codes, and optimal decoders are well known for these two codes.
+Moreover, for certain cases the list decoding version of RPA decoding algorithm has almost the same performance as the Maximal Likelihood (ML) decoder for RM codes\footnote{We use the method in \cite{Dumer04,Dumer06a} to measure the ML lower bound: Whenever our decoder outputs a wrong codeword, we compare the posterior probability of the decoded word and that of the correct codeword.
+Most of the time the posterior probability of the decoded word is larger, which means that even an ML decoder will make a mistake in this case.
+Note that this method was also used in \cite{Tal15}.}.
 The performance improvement is thus in agreement with the advantages of RM codes over polar codes under ML decoding \cite{Mondelli14}.
 See Section~\ref{sect:pv} for comparisons with Dumer's recursive decoding algorithm \cite{Dumer04,Dumer06,Dumer06a}, which is the best known decoder in the literature for RM codes over AWGN channels.
 Note also that the algorithm in \cite{Santi18} only applies to codes with very short code length (no larger than $128$) due to complexity constraints.